latencytime9527/Crowd-Counting-MFANet/README.md

 2.Clone this repository

 git clone https://github.com/latencytime9527/Crowd-Counting-MFANet.git
-This code was tested with python 3.7
+This code was trained and tested with python 3.7

 # Datasets
 1. ShanghaiTec part_A and part_B